 Our websites are meant to help spread the messages of our Advisors and we welcome postings about other events and businesses besides our own.
 However, we do ask that you keep your posts relevant to the Foundation’s message and mission.
 The websites are not meant to be a billboard advertisement for your company but rather a place where our Advisors can connect with each other and with the Foundation without feeling pressured by advertisements.
 Posts that do not respect this rule will be removed without notice.
 The Foundation has final approval over all posts to the websites and may remove or deny approval to any posts in its sole discretion.

 When making a post, make sure you understand your audience.
 Keep your posts relevant to the mission of the Foundation and don’t make a post unless you have something relevant and interesting to share with the group.

-The following tips are not mandatory, but will contribute to safe use of social media.
+The following tips are not mandatory but will contribute to the safe use of social media.

 • Quality matters.
 Use spell-check.

 • If you’re not design-oriented, ask someone who is whether your blog or post looks decent, and take their advice on how to improve it.